Caesars Rewards Diamond Status Explained

 Two Free Show Tickets

 My friend and I went and saw Penn & Teller at the Rio.
 It was pretty painless to get the tickets.
-You must first stop by the Total Rewards desk to get your vouchers printed.
-Then take them to a ticket box office (Caesars’ “remote box office” is just south of OMNIA and opens at 11am) and exchange them for the tickets.
+You must first stop by the Caesars Rewards desk to get your vouchers printed.
+Then take them to a ticket box office (Caesars’ “remote box office” is just south of OMNIA and opens at 11am but each property has their own box office — just ask at the Caesars Rewards desk) and exchange them for the tickets.
 We tried to get our tickets the day of the show but it was sold out, but we got tickets for the following day.

 Don’t expect to get tickets to see Celine or Backstreet Boys — these shows are second (or third) tier entertainment.

-I have uploaded a scan of the list of shows as of November, 2018.
-You can ask for the list of eligible shows at the Total Rewards desk.
+I have created a post with a list of show available for free.
+You can also ask for the list of eligible shows at the Caesars Rewards desk.

-Each year (February 1 – January 31), Diamond elites get a $100 dining credit to various Caesars property restaurants.
-Again, you can find a list of restaurants at Total Rewards desks.
-The $100 credit is added to your Diamond card and essentially used like a debit card.
+Each year (February 1 – January 31), Diamond elites get a Celebration Dinner which is a $100 dining credit to various Caesars property restaurants.
+Again, you can find a list of restaurants at Caesars Rewards desks or here.
+The $100 credit is added to your Diamond card and essentially used like a debit card; though the $100 must be used all at one time in one location.
+Read more about this benefit here.

 Whether you are checking in to the hotel, getting a taxi, or stopping by the buffet; many Caesars locations have Diamond lines reserved for elites.
 Hotels have Diamond check in lounges with shorter lines and more personalized service.